s881690/CHOOEAT/UserReservation.md

       * hourlySeatList: A list of objects representing the remaining seat availability for each hour.
 Each object contains the hour and remainSeat properties.
       * reservedList: A list of hours that are already reserved.
       * remainSeat: The total number of remaining seats available for the specified date and restaurant.

+### Get Restaurant Name [GET] [/restaurantName]
+This API endpoint is used to retrieve the name of a restaurant.
+* Request Parameters
+  * restaurantId (string, query, required): The ID of the restaurant.
+* Response 200 (text/plain)
+The response body contains the name of the restaurant.

+### Get Restaurant Address [GET] [/restaurantAddress]
+This API endpoint is used to retrieve the address of a restaurant.
+* Request Parameters
+  * restaurantId (string, query, required): The ID of the restaurant.
+* Response 200 (text/plain)
+The response body contains the address of the restaurant.

+### Get All Reservations [GET] [/getAllreservation]
+This API endpoint is used to retrieve all reservation records for a member.
+* Request Parameters
+  * accId (integer, query, required): The ID of the member.
+* Response 200 (application/json)
+The response body contains a list of reservation records.

+### Get Reservation Information [GET] [/getReservationInfo]
+This API endpoint is used to retrieve the member name, reservation time, and number of people for a reservation based on the reservation ID.
+* Request Parameters
+  * reservationId (string, query, required): The ID of the reservation.
+* Response 200 (application/json)
+The response body contains the reservation information.

+### GGet Restaurant Name by Reservation [GET] [/getRestaurantNameByReservation]
+This API endpoint is used to retrieve the name of the restaurant associated with a reservation.
+* Request Parameters
+  * reservationId (string, query, required): The ID of the reservation.
+* Response 200 (text/plain)
+The response body contains the name of the restaurant.

 ## Reservation Management